davnn/fastpaced-articles/boring-data-versioning/index.md

 ---
-title: Data versioning should be boring
+title: LFS should be boring
 published: 2026-09-13
 author: David Muhr
 abstract: "Large-file versioning should be simple and fast: no extra service, no separate workflow, no pipeline system.
 Just files that stay aligned with the commits that reference them."